darrahts/phm2021_data_challenge/README.md

 database implementation for the N-CMAPSS dataset that uses the same schema as the [uav project](https://github.com/darrahts/uavTestbed) (with some improvements and minor differences) with a python api.

-Check out [jupyter notebook](https://github.com/darrahts/phm2021_data_challenge/blob/main/notebooks/database_api_ncmapss.ipynb) for some api examples of how to use the api for data insertion and extraction).
+Check out [jupyter notebook](https://github.com/darrahts/phm2021_data_challenge/blob/main/notebooks/database_api_ncmapss.ipynb) for some api examples of how to use the api for data insertion and extraction.

 ## Steps
 1. clone the repository  `git clone https://github.com/darrahts/phm2021_data_challenge.git`